rileymccullagh/portfolio/docs/_posts/2016-12-1-Hairspray.md

 ![My Band](/images/hairsprayband.jpg)

-My band were some of the most gracious people I've ever met, and I'm very humbled and honored to have had the privelidge to work with them.
+The cast, crew, and band were some of the most gracious people I've ever met, and I'm very humbled and honored to have had the privilege to work with them.

-The humans who made it happen:
+## The humans who made it happen:

 Directed by Jake Bayssari
 Produced by Polina Pashkov